dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 create table trips_dev clone trips
 ```

 If closed, expand the database objects browser on the left of the worksheet.
 Click the small Refresh button in the left-hand panel and expand the object tree under the CITIBIKE database.
 Verify that you can see a new table under the CITIBIKE database named TRIPS_DEV.
-The development team now can do whatever they want with this table, including delete it, without impacting the TRIPS table or any other object.
+The development team now can do whatever they want with this table, including changing or deleting it, without impacting the TRIPS table or any other object.

 ![trips_dev table](assets/6Query_5.png)